Dealing with Money in Argentina: Cash, Credit Cards, and Change

 Those wondering if checks might be a good alternative option to having to carry cash will be disappointed.

 Traveler’s checks are, at best, a total headache and at worse virtually useless in most of Argentina.
-One reliable place to cash them is at one of the three American Express offices in Buenos Aires, but there are more convenient options to using traveler checks these days.
+One reliable place to cash them is at one of the three American Express offices in Buenos Aires, but there are more convenient options than using traveler checks these days.

 Personal checks are virtually unheard of in Argentina, it’s even illegal to send them through the mail.